-I’ve come along to the Pirate festival a couple years running now and both years have been great fun.
-The majority of the festival is based around the main stage and Golden hind, but there are a few stalls around the otherside of the harbour toward the King William pub.
+I’ve come along to the Pirate festival a few years now and it’s always great fun and an electric atmosphere.
+The majority of the festival is based around the main stage and Golden hind, but there are a few stalls around the other side of the harbour toward the King William pub.
 The place really goes to town with the pirate decorations, everything from the lamp posts to people’s own house windows have flags, parrots or skeletons and you may even see a ship on wheels, derived from an electric wheelchair.
 The atmosphere is friendly and buzzing especially toward the end of the day when everyone surrounds the main stage.
-This year 2019, I went into the Crown & Anchor for a pint on the Monday and they had no ales left 😲 They had been drunk dry the day before.
+2019, I went into the Crown & Anchor for a pint on the Monday and they had no ales left 😲 They had been drunk dry the day before.
 Not the best forward planning by them.

-If you want to escape all the hussle and bussle then I can recommend heading up to the Manor pub, it’s somewhat hidden and out of the way, but has a great selection of beer, gins, rum & whisky.
+If you want to escape all the hustle and bustle then I can recommend heading up to the Manor pub, it’s somewhat hidden and out of the way, but has a great selection of beer, gins, rum & whisky.

-The Pirate festival is a three-day event that has been running annually since 2011, usually on the first May bank holiday weekend and is suitable for everyone and all ages.
+The Pirate festival is located in Brixham a small fishing town on the South West coast of Devon, UK.
+The three-day event is usually on the first May bank holiday weekend and is suitable for everyone and all ages.
 The festival takes place throughout the town with main stage right next to the Golden Hind boat in the inner harbour with the majority of shenanigans are held around the Old Fish Market on Brixham harbour side.
 Buskers, jugglers and other entertainers will perform around the streets and harbour of Brixham.
 There are other shows, re-enactments and events around the town through the weekend.

 Free, yes that’s right there is no fee for the festival just turn up and have fun.

-Bays usually provide the festival beer tent with all there ales on tap with Bays’ Devon Rock craft lager and Hunts Andsome Bay lightly sparkling cider.
+Bays usually provide the festival beer tent with all there ales on tap with Bays’ Devon Rock craft lager, Devon IPA and Hunts Andsome Bay lightly sparkling cider.
+Devon rum provide all there selection of different rums.
+Usually located next to the main stage.

 - Tip: Buy your beer in the local pubs as it’s cheaper than the festival tent.